 - Sugar or monk fruit - Really, you could use any sweetener here.
 I use sugar.

 - Melted butter

-- Milk or milk substitute - Almond milk, coconut milk, lactose-free milk, any milk in a carton or jug, not a can
+- Milk or milk substitute - This recipe is easy to make dairy-free.
+You can use almond milk, coconut milk, lactose-free milk, or any milk in a carton or jug, not a can

-- Vanilla extract - I prefer vanilla from Mexico or Madagascar, but any real, pure vanilla is fine.
+- Pure vanilla extract - I prefer vanilla from Mexico or Madagascar, but any real, pure vanilla is fine.

 For the glaze

 - More sugar or monk fruit